vk2diy/hackbook-m4-mini/README.md

 ![image](battery-capacity.webp)

 According to the battery, I can run the Hackbook M4 Mini with my [18.5" portable screen](https://www.amazon.com.au/dp/B0CSD5Y24N) at full brightness for 8.5 hours, or at minimum brightness for 13.5 hours.

+## Previous projects / points of reference

+ * About 10 months ago Hackaday reported on [Scott Yu-Jan's macintosh mini](https://hackaday.com/2025/03/25/designing-a-portable-mac-mini/#more-769147) which was an AC output power bank powering a previous generation (m3?) mac mini and an iPad.
+   * Battery: $160 for ~20k mAh vs our $65 ~24k mAh .. yeah nah
+   * Power path: Additional overhead and losses from the battery DC - interter AC output - mac mini AC input to internal DC power conversion path
+   * Weight: Heavy inverter hardware
+   * Form factor: Impossible to fit in a backpack = not very practical
+   * Longevity: 3 hours = ~50% battery use, ~6 hours max vs. our nominal 4+ hours (full brightness) or 6.75 hours (low brightness) ... yeah nah
+   * Screen size: mini ipad vs. our 18.5" ... yeah nah